lionelburgbach/Lab_SMTP/README.md

 You have to change files in the directroy src/main/resources or creat a new folder

 - **config.properties** contains the IPaddress for the smtp server, the port, the number of groupe and the carbon copy (if you want to receive emails.)
+If you want to use esmtp you should setup usingEsmtpWithLoginAuthentification to true.
+You should also add your login and pass with esmptLogin and esmtpPassword.

 - **messages.utf8** contains messages you want to send